Excedr’s leasing program is designed for labs. Request a lease estimate today and see how leasing can save you time and money.

-This method relies on the fact that molecules absorb frequencies in a way that is characteristic of their unique structures.
-This is the resonant frequencies of each chemical, and the absorbed radiation matches the vibrational frequency.
-This occurs because the energies are affected by the masses of the atoms, the unique shapes of the molecular potential energy surfaces, and the vibronic coupling.
+IR spectroscopy relies on the fact that molecules absorb frequencies in a way that is characteristic of their unique structures.
+This includes the resonant frequencies of each chemical.
+The absorbed radiation matches the vibrational frequency, which occurs because the energies are affected by the masses of the atoms, the unique shapes of the molecular potential energy surfaces, and the vibronic coupling.

-For a sample to be considered IR active, it needs to be able to experience changes in the dipole moment.
+For a sample to be considered IR active, it needs to experience changes in the dipole moment.
 This refers to vibrational modes, which are a measure of vibrational freedom that varies with the number of atoms and whether the structure is linear or nonlinear.

-IR spectroscopy offers techniques that are simple and reliable for inorganic and organic chemistry applications, whether they are research-oriented or industrially related.
-Everything from monitoring applications, dynamic measurements, and even quality control can benefit from the use of this technique.
+IR spectroscopy offers reliable techniques for inorganic and organic chemistry applications, whether research-oriented or industrially related.
+Everything from monitoring applications, dynamic measurements, and even quality control can benefit from this technique.

-Forensic analysis also makes use of this technique in both criminal and civil cases.
-Polymer degradation is a common application in this field and is often used when determining the blood alcohol content of people suspected of driving while drunk.
+Forensic analysis also uses this technique in both criminal and civil cases.
+Polymer degradation is a standard application in this field and is often used when determining the blood alcohol content of people suspected of driving while drunk.